 If step number two was an up-close look at every expense, step number three lets you take a step back to examine your spending as a whole.
 It may give you the perspective you need to identify problem areas in your budget.

 Rent may take up a lot of your income, and that’s common.
-The average American spends 37 percent of their take-home pay on housing.
 But what might surprise you is how much you spend in categories you label as ‘wants’, like eating out or entertainment.

 Take your media category as an example.
 Once you tally up every subscription, cable and Internet package, data overage charge, and online movie rentals, you’ll see how much these expenses truly cost you.